python-trio/trio/docs/source/tutorial.rst

 *always* means that you made the mistake of leaving out an ``await`` somewhere, and you should ignore all the other error messages you see and go fix that first, because there's a good chance the other stuff is just collateral damage.
+(I'm not even sure what all that other junk in the PyPy output is.
+Fortunately I don't need to know, I just need to fix my function.)

-What's going on here is: in Trio, every time we use ``await`` it's to call an async function, and every time we call an async function we use ``await``.
+Here's what's going on.
+In Trio, every time we use ``await`` it's to call an async function, and every time we call an async function we use ``await``.
 But Python's trying to keep its options open for other libraries that are *ahem* a little less organized about things.
 So